VC use case

 - Trust governance: The trust framework, registry, or accreditation model that defines which issuers and credential types can be relied upon.

-Assurance and lifecycle
+Assurance and lifecycle need to be explicit:

 - Identity credentials should be issued at an assurance level appropriate to the role and risk.